pearswj/pyplex/README.md

 ##Dependencies

+Must be installed by you:
 + libsdl with framebuffer and alsa support
-+ pygame
 + avahi with dbus, gtk, and python support
++ omxplayer

+Installed by setup.py:
 + tornado
 + requests
-+ omxplayer
++ pygame

+See https://github.com/dalehamel/PlexOverlay for help installing omxplayer on gentoo

 ##How to build

 ###Gentoo

-Create a local portage overlay and emerge it
+Instructions to be added

 ###Raspbian